colinta/SublimeCalculate/README.md

 Calculate
 =========

-Select a formula and press `ctrl+shift+c` to evaluate it using python.
-Result is printed as " = *value*".  `ctrl+shift+=` does the same thing, but replaces the selection.
+Select a formula and run `calculate` to evaluate it using python.
+The result is appended to the selection (`1+1` => `1+1 = 2`).
+Using the `replace: true` option replaces the selected text with the result.
 If you have zero selections, you will be prompted for a formula, and the result will be inserted.

 Any function from `math` and `random` libraries can be used.
 You can generate passwords using pwd(len).

-There is also a counting command, used to count from 1 (or another index, see below) and incrementing for each region.
+There is also a `calculate_count` command, used to count from 1 (or another index, see below) and incrementing at every cursor.

 Installation
 ------------

-1. Using Package Control, install "SublimeCalculate"
+1. Using Package Control, install "Calculate"

 Or: